 So when you are looking at your competitors' videos when you're researching similar topics, always ask yourself what do these current thumbnails look like, and how can you make yours stand out more?

 YouTube themselves recommend that your thumbnail image should be 1280 x 720 pixels, with a minimum width of 640 pixels.
 A ratio of 16:9 is ideal, because you will find your thumbnail is used on various players and devices, not just in one place.
+This detailed article on YouTube thumbnails goes further into this topic.

 The video thumbnails are smallest on the side listing within a video page, however they are shown in various different sizes, so it is important to upload the largest version, and let YouTube scale it.